Downlink Clustering-Based Scheduling of IRS-Assisted Communications With Reconfiguration Constraints: Numerical Results

 \subsection{Performance Metrics}

-The performance of the proposed clustering-based scheduling techniques is evaluated in terms of computational complexity, average sum capacity, and fairness, as a function of different channel conditions, \ac{irs} dimensions, and degrees of quantization for the phase shifts.
+The performance of the proposed clustering-based scheduling techniques is evaluated in terms of average sum capacity and fairness, as a function of the numbers of both clusters and \acp{ue}, under different channel conditions, \ac{irs} dimensions, and degrees of quantization for the phase shifts.